johanneslutzeyer/johanneslutzeyer.github.io/index.md

 </p>

 <p style="text-align:justify">
-My current research focuses on <em>Graph Neural Networks</em> and _Spectral Properties of Graph Shift Operator Matrices._ As such, I work in the area of Graph Representation Learning in the intersection of Statistics and Computer Science.
+My current research focuses on <em>Graph Neural Networks</em> and <em>Spectral Properties of Graph Shift Operator Matrices.</em> As such, I work in the area of Graph Representation Learning in the intersection of Statistics and Computer Science.
 </p>